The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

 Modeling only the diagonal blocks of the PTA data covariance matrix reduces the likelihood evaluation scaling to $\mathcal{O}(N_pN_b^3)$.
 Physically speaking, this significant acceleration arises because the PTA likelihood is factorized as a product over pulsars:

-where $p(\vec{\delta t}_p|\vec{\eta})$ is the likelihood for a single pulsar $p$ with a set of timing residuals $\vec{\delta t}_p$, and $\vec{\eta}$ are model hyperparameters describing variables like spectral-shape parameters, etc. However, this factorization is not exploited to full effect within the production-level \texttt{enterprise} analysis pipeline \citep{enterprise}, which carries this out as a serialized calculation over pulsars.
-Parallelizing the computation over $N_p$ processors would theoretically remove the computation's dependence on the number of pulsars, while being numerically equivalent to an analysis that uses the production-level PTA likelihood.
+where $\{\vec{\delta t}\}$ where is the set of timing residuals for all pulsars, $p(\vec{\delta t}_p|\vec{\eta})$ is the likelihood for a single pulsar $p$ with a set of timing residuals $\vec{\delta t}_p$, and $\vec{\eta}$ are model hyperparameters describing variables like spectral-shape parameters, etc. However, this factorization is not exploited to full effect within the production-level \texttt{enterprise} analysis pipeline \citep{enterprise}, which carries this out as a serialized calculation over pulsars.
+Parallelizing the computation over $N_p$ processors would theoretically remove the likelihood computation's dependence on the number of pulsars, while being numerically equivalent to an analysis that uses the production-level PTA likelihood.